inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Added new shortcode to be able to display the results for a user
 * Added widget for displaying top scores
+* Added a pass mark feature - doesn't do anything yet
 * Various bug fixes
 * Conflicts with other plugins solved